grantcolley/atlas/README.md

 # Authorization
 ### Users, Roles and Permissions
+**Atlas** users are maintained in the Atlas database.
+The user's email in the **Atlas** database corresponds to the email claim provided by [Auth0](https://auth0.com/) to authenticated users.
+When a user is authenticated, a lookup is done in the **Atlas** database to get the users roles and permissions.
+This will determine which modules, categories and pages the user has access to in the navigation panel.
+It will also provide more granular permissions in each rendered page e.g. read / write.

-Creating, updating and deleting users, roles and permissions, is done in the `Authorisation` category of the `Administration` module.
+Creating, updating and deleting **Atlas** users, roles and permissions, is done in the `Authorisation` category of the `Administration` module.

 > [!TIP]
 > The `Authorisation` category of the `Administration` module is only accessible to users who are members of the `Admin-Read Role` and `Admin-Write Role`.